Alliedium/awesome-devops/06_proxmox_lvm_resize_disk_ssh_access_backups_25-aug-2022/lvm.md

-Демо на Disk Resize
+## Disk resize ##

-### LVM Thin Provisioning ###
+### Prerequisites: ###

+- VM with Rocky Linux
-Prerequisites: root partition should be the last by order (though there is possibility to resize independent on partition order, this example does it for the simple case).
+- Root partition should be the last by order (though there is possibility to resize independent on partition order, this example does it for the simple case).
+- Discard checkbox should be checked (for fstrim usage).

+### Resize LVM Thin Pool: ###

-               discard checkbox should be checked (for fstrim usage). lsblk lists information about all available or the specified block devices.
+lsblk lists information about all available or the specified block devices.
 The command prints all block devices (except RAM disks) in a tree-like format by default.
 ```
 lsblk
 ```
 Resize disk in Proxmox UI: Hard Disk > Disk Action > Resize.

-Install growpart:
+Install the growpart utility:
 ```
 sudo dnf install cloud-utils-growpart
 ```
-Check info in the partitions table.
+Check info in the partitions table:
 ```
 sudo fdisk -l
 ```
-Check block devices details.
+Check block devices details:
 ```
 lsblk
 ```